finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var limit = 56;  // int? | When paginating, limit the results to this number. (optional) var filter = "\"State eq 'Active'\"";  // string? | Expression to filter the result set.
 Defaults to filtering out inactive instruments               (that is, those that have been deleted).
 For more information about filtering results,               see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)  (default to "State eq 'Active'") var instrumentPropertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'Instrument' domain to decorate onto               instruments, or from any domain that supports relationships to decorate onto related entities.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'. (optional) var scope = "\"default\"";  // string? | The scope in which the instrument lies.
-When not supplied the scope is 'default'. (optional)  (default to "default") var relationshipDefinitionIds = new List<string>?(); // List<string>? | A list of relationship definitions that are used to decorate related entities               onto each instrument in the response.
+When not supplied the scope is 'default'.
+Use '*' to list instruments across all scopes. (optional)  (default to "default") var relationshipDefinitionIds = new List<string>?(); // List<string>? | A list of relationship definitions that are used to decorate related entities               onto each instrument in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional) var dataModelScope = "dataModelScope_example";  // string? | The optional scope of a Custom Data Model to use. (optional) var dataModelCode = "dataModelCode_example";  // string? | The optional code of a Custom Data Model to use. (optional) var membershipType = "membershipType_example";  // string? | The membership types of the specified Custom Data Model to return.
 Allowable values are Member, Candidate and All.
-Defaults to Member. (optional) var timelineScope = "timelineScope_example";  // string? | The scope of the timeline to use for PCA (Post Close Activity) support. (optional) var timelineCode = "timelineCode_example";  // string? | The code of the timeline to use for PCA (Post Close Activity) support. (optional) var closedPeriodId = "closedPeriodId_example";  // string? | The id of the closed period on the timeline to use for PCA (Post Close Activity) support. (optional)
+Defaults to Member. (optional) var timelineScope = "timelineScope_example";  // string? | The scope of the Timeline. (optional) var timelineCode = "timelineCode_example";  // string? | The code of the Timeline.
+This can optionally include a colon followed by the Closed Period ID to use at the head of the timeline, for a timeline with unconfirmed periods. (optional) var closedPeriodId = "closedPeriodId_example";  // string? | The closed period ID.
+If this is specified, both timelineScope and timelineCode must be specified. (optional)

             try
             {